-The responsibility of the ISS team includes international admissions, transcript evaluations, and support services for all international students residing on and off campus.
+The responsibility of the ISS team includes international admissions, U.S. immigration services, transcript evaluations, and support services for all international students residing on and off campus.
 All legal and official documents are processed within this office.
 (For additional information, see "Student Life" and "Admission Policies" sections).